Shelby Foote: Later life

-The Civil War historian Harold Holzer was a further critic of Foote's presentation of Forrest.
-"Ken Burns always looks for varied voices and he always looks for characters, and Shelby Foote was certainly a character," Holzer says.
-"The most amazing thing he said was that the two great geniuses of the war were Lincoln and Nathan Bedford Forrest.
-Foote somehow compared the great emancipator with a man who owned slaves, murdered blacks and joined the Ku Klux Klan."
-The historians of slavery and the Civil War era Eric Foner and Leon Litwack added to these criticisms, suggesting that Foote consistently underplayed the extent of Southern white racism, in effect treating "white southerners" as synonymous with all "southerners."
-Litwack concluded that "Foote is an engaging battlefield guide, a master of the anecdote, and a gifted and charming story teller, but he is not a good historian."

 The extent of Foote's apparent apologia for white Southern racism and Lost Cause mythologizing was satirized in the character of Sherman Hoyle in the 2004 mockumentary C.S.A.: The Confederate States of America, a character defined by his "consistent lamenting of and apologies for the good ole days."

 Foote professed to be a reluctant celebrity.
 When The Civil War was first broadcast, his telephone number was publicly listed and he received many phone calls from people who had seen him on television.
 Foote never unlisted his number, and the volume of calls increased each time the series re-aired.
 Many Memphis natives were known to pay Foote a visit at his East Parkway residence in Midtown Memphis.

 Horton Foote, the playwright and screenwriter (To Kill A Mockingbird, Baby the Rain Must Fall and Tender Mercies) was the voice of Jefferson Davis in the PBS series.
 The two Footes are third cousins; their great-grandfathers were brothers.
-"And while we didn't grow up together, we have become friends; I was the voice of Jefferson Davis in that TV series", Horton Foote added proudly.
+"And while we didn't grow up together, we have become friends; I was the voice of Jefferson Davis in that TV series," Horton Foote added proudly.

 In 1992, Foote received an honorary doctorate from the University of North Carolina.
-In the early 1990s, Foote was interviewed by journalist Tony Horwitz for the project on American memory of the Civil War which Horwitz eventually published as Confederates in the Attic (1998).
-Foote was also a member of The Modern Library's editorial board for the re-launch of the series in the mid-1990s, this series published two books excerpted from his Civil War narrative.
-Foote also contributed a long introduction to their edition of Stephen Crane's The Red Badge of Courage giving a narrative biography of the author.
+In the early 1990s, Foote was interviewed by journalist Tony Horwitz for a project on American memory of the Civil War that Horwitz eventually published as Confederates in the Attic (1998).
+Foote was also a member of The Modern Library's editorial board for the re-launch of the series in the mid-1990s; this series published two books excerpted from his Civil War narrative.
+Foote also contributed a long introduction to their edition of Stephen Crane's The Red Badge of Courage, giving a narrative biography of the author.
 He also received the 1992 St. Louis Literary Award from the Saint Louis University Library Associates.